-We are really happy to announce that today we shipped the release candidate for Frontity v1!
+We are really happy to announce that today we shipped the release candidate for Frontity 1.0!

-This release brings improvements and bug fixes for issues in our beta release, along with stabilizing the APIs and paving the way for the version 1.0, expected on June 20.
+This release brings many improvements and bug fixes for issues in Frontity’s beta release, stabilizes the APIs and paves the way for the version 1.0, expected on June 20.

 - Added code-splitting example in mars-theme list.

 - State from packages is now cloned on each request.

 - Packages are now allowed to export a function that returns the config.

 - Added support for author lists in mars-theme.